yegor256/blog/_drafts/_junit.md

   caption: Bullet (1996) by Julien Temple
 ---

-There are tons of articles and books about unit testing patterns and anti-patterns.
-I want to add one more recommendation which, I believe, can help us make our tests, _and_ our production code, more _object-oriented_: a test method must contain nothing but a single `assert`.
+Many articles and books have already been written about unit testing patterns and anti-patterns.
+I want to add one more recommendation which, I believe, can help us make our tests, _and_ our production code, more _object-oriented_.
+Here it is: a test method must contain nothing but a single `assert`.

 <!--more-->